unfoldingWord-dev/Unlocked-Bible-Notes-Info/README.md

-# Resource Container Documentation
+# Unlocked Bible Notes Team Information

-See http://resource-container.readthedocs.io/ for the documentation, this repo is the source files.
+See http://ubn-info.readthedocs.io/ for the documentation, this repo is the source files.

 If you want to suggest a change, please fork this repo and create a PR, or create an Issue.